cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING-CYGWIN.md

 # Compilation guide for 64 bit Windows (using CYGWIN)

-This guide contains steps required to allow compilation of Cataclysm-DDA on Windows under CYGWIN.
+This guide contains steps required to allow compilation of Cataclysm-BN on Windows under CYGWIN.

 Steps from current guide were tested on Windows 10 (64 bit) and CYGWIN (64 bit), but should work for other versions of Windows and also CYGWIN (32 bit) if you download 32 bit version of all files.